 Mid-Missouri Sporting Event Schedule Changes

-COLUMBIA -- Due to inclement weather, the following sporting events have been moved from their originally scheduled dates or canceled.
+COLUMBIA -- Due to inclement weather in Mid-Missouri, the following sporting events have been moved from their originally scheduled dates or canceled.

-- The Columbia College Cougar softball team will start their AMC Tournament run on Saturday, April 27th now after being rained out on Friday.
-Their doubleheader against Missouri Baptist University will be played at 2 p.m. and 4 p.m. at Antimi Black on Saturday.
-Should the teams split the doubleheader they will take part in a third and deciding game on Monday, April 29th at 2 p.m.
+- The Mizzou baseball team will play the final two games of their series against Tennessee in a doubleheader Saturday beginning at noon CT at Lindsey Nelson Stadium in Knoxville.
+Game two will begin 45 minutes after game one.
+Should the two teams complete two games on Saturday, Sunday's game will be cancelled.

+- The Lincoln softball has added a pair of non-conference games against conference rivals on Friday, with the Blue Tigers playing Emporia State and Missouri Western in St. Joseph, Mo.
+Lincoln will play Emporia State at 1:00 p.m.
+CDT in a neutral site contest before playing a true road game against Missouri Western at 3:00 p.m.
+CDT.
+Neither contest will count in the MIAA standings.

 More News